Riot Grrrl Sewing Patterns

 Riot Grrrl is a Third Wave Feminism music and art movement.
 It began in the mid-1980s, gaining its name and national media attention in the early 1990s.
 Riot Grrrl’s DIY (do-it-yourself) infrastructure allowed girls and women to create their own art and music scenes, unconstrained by the institutionalized gender roles that have long oppressed girls and women.
 DIY also ignored musical specialization and expertise in favor of just making music and sharing instruments (the drummer in one song might play guitar in the next, for example).
 Making zines, forming bands, and holding meetings, benefits, rallies, and conventions are legendary riot grrrl actions that have had lasting impact.
 As my mom, Lucretia Baldwin “Teka” Ward observed, the impact of riot grrrl is herstorical, with art and music as overt action.

-I like 1970s sewing patterns because they have that riot grrrl vibe of DIY exploration and the look and feel of tattered romance.
+I like the 1970s sewing patterns and packets so very much, I think because they have that riot grrrl vibe of DIY exploration and the look and feel of tattered romance.
+The clamour of glamour!

 Butterick pattern 3116, Betsey Johnson of Alley Cat